jeffknupp/blog/content/2012-10-18-writing-a-python-book-in-python.md

-After a surprisingly positive reception to my post [Writing Idiomatic Python](www.jeffknupp.com/blog/2012/10/04/writing-idiomatic-python/) I decided to [write an e-book](http://www.jeffknupp.com/blog/2012/10/11/idiomatic-python-ebook-coming/).
+After a surprisingly positive reception to my post [Writing Idiomatic Python](www.jeffknupp.com/blog/2012/10/04/writing-idiomatic-python/) I decided to [write an e-book](http://www.jeffknupp.com/blog/2012/10/11/idiomatic-python-ebook-coming/) (if you'd like updates on the book's progress, a signup widget is available below).
 Having never done so before, I had no prior experience to guide me in how one should go about doing this.
 While I could have spent a week researching the topic, I decided *writing* was actually more important and I could figure the rest out as I go.
 Throughout this